-In 1939 war broke out again.
-Ernst had to fight.
-They were still struggling.
+In 1939 war broke out again and their son Ernst was sent to fight.

-Then came the bombing of July 1943.
-The allied forces dropped bombs on Hamburg and their apartment burned down.
+Then came the bombings of July 1943.
+In the big firestorm their apartment burned down.
 Their neighbourhood, Hamburg-Hammerbrook was one of the hardest hit neighbourhoods and the houses in their street did not survive.
-Now they had even lost their home and their modest belongings.
+They were glad that they made it out alive even though now they had even lost their home and their modest belongings.

 The war ended in May 1945 but 2 months later Frithjof died.
 The years of exhaustion had made him vulnerable.
 Dora was now forced to move into a shelter.
 There simply weren't enough apartments and houses left for people to live in as everything was destroyed.

-Later in 1945 Ernst came back from the war.
+Later in 1945 Ernst came back home from the war.
 And in 1946 my father was born.
 Dora Johanna was surely happy to see him.
+Her son Richard had also survived the war.
 But the years of suffering had also taken a toll on her and she had a stroke in the night to December 24, 1947 and passed away.